ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab05.md

 The last step of our warm-up: be aware you just changed a COPY of the stone bear image!
 Even though you see the change in the stone bear image, that change will not be saved when you exit Python.
 What?
 What does that mean?

 Even after all your work playing with colors and hiding the bear's face in the previous activities, the original picture file has not changed!
-To see this, open your "stone bear" file by opening up your Assignments directory on the Desktop and double clicking on the image file.
+To see this, open your "stone bear" file by opening the picture in your git directory and double clicking on the image file.
 You will find nothing changed.
 It looks like nothing has been done to it.
 Why?

-Basically, the Python functions you've used are not directly processing the stone bear image on the hard disc.
+Basically, the Python functions you've used are not directly processing the stone bear image on the hard disk.
 Rather,  when you open an image, PIL makes a duplicate of that image and loads that duplicate copy into  memory.
 The copy, as you can imagine, is exactly what was assigned to stonebear, so whatever you have done to stonebear only happened to the copy of your "stone bear" image.

 As a programmer, you should always have the concept of the computer memory in your mind.
 This technique of loading a copy of a file to memory (which is relatively fast) rather than directly handing a file on the disk (slow) is very common.